Psychological Safety and Agile Teams

 It is, indeed, only psychological safety that facilitates truly powerful and rewarding interactions, that enable teams to concern themselves less with processes and tools.
 On a team with low psychological safety, interactions can be perfunctory at best, and at worst, competitive, aggressive, and without speaking truth.
 It is on teams with low degrees of psychological safety that processes and tools become more important, as they compensate for a lack of quality communication and trust between team members.

 Honest, timely and constructive communication is essential to an Agile delivery team.
-Team members must feel safe to offer constructive advice when they see errors or defects in a product or process.
+Team members must feel safe to offer constructive advice during a crisis, or when they see errors or defects in a product or process.
 Team members must also possess the psychological safety to be honest about their own progress or lack thereof, because other team members depend on them and the software they’re delivering.
 Finally, assuming this is a technical realm, it’s crucial for Agile team members to feel psychologically safe enough to share information and knowledge about systems, software, architecture, and security.

 Psychological Safety and Responding to Change